ghazal-naderi/platform-11/workflows/infra-pipelines/README.md

 - A bot user is configured with access to all relevant repositories
 - Kotlin services each have their own repository and are compiled with maven
 - An `infra` repository contains the declaration for each environment as in the template 11FSConsulting/infra
-- In this example implementation, there are 3 Kubernetes environments - `int` for integration testing, `qa` for QA/UAT approval and `production` for end-user facing services with Tekton installed and configured as per the included struct.
+- In this example implementation, there are 3 environments - `int` for integration testing, `qa` for QA/UAT approval and `production` for end-user facing services with Tekton installed and configured as per the included struct.
 - In this example implementation, there are GitHub teams `qa` and `back-end` containing appropriate users to approve changes to production

 It has a lot of configurability and you may rename or re-order the environments or approval teams as required. `pr-wrangler.sh` doesn't have any particular knowledge of the chain of environments, only that there is an incoming (eg. int) environment and an outgoing (eg. qa) environmnet.
 You may create copies of these workflow yamls and arrange them in whatever way makes sense for your implementation.